Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 2/Session 2 Workbook - Physical Computing.md

 * **Detecting brightness changes in the floor surface**, using 2 TCRT5000 **line sensors**.
 Why are they called line sensors?
 Because a natural application for reading brightness changes is to follow a black line on bright ground.

 We won't be focussed on the electronic setup of the robot in this session, but if you want to find out more about how we actually control the motors, do have a look at the [explanation in the 101 course](http://101.icrs.io/lesson-2) ("Motor Driver").
 Note that we are using a different circuit here using a RPi Motor HAT but essentially the premise is the same.
 There is a H-Bridge on the HAT that is used to control the motors turning them clockwise or counterclockwise.
 However in our Motor HAT we also have a controller IC that we interface with it using I2C.
 I2C (Inter-integrated Circuit) protocol is a method of communication that allows for multiple slave devices (e.g. sensors) that all communicate to one master.
 It is only intended for short lengths and requires only 2 lines, the data signal and the clock signal.
-Unfortunately I2C is outside the scope of this lesson but you can find out more about [here](https://learn.sparkfun.com/tutorials/i2c).
+Unfortunately I2C is outside the scope of this lesson but you can find out more about it [here](https://learn.sparkfun.com/tutorials/i2c).

 # Connecting and setting up the Motor HAT